nesathanozturk/notluyorum/README.md

 <p>This is a note creation application built using Next.js.
 With this application, users can add, edit, and delete notes.
 They can also filter notes by category.<p>

+<p>If you use Mozilla, you should turn off Enhanced Tracking Protection.<p>

 ## 🧰 Technologies Used

 - Next.js